 • Q:How do I know if I have a premises liability claim that should be pursued?

 A:The best way for an individual to evaluate a premises liability claim is to discuss the matter with an attorney.
-An attorney will evaluate the matter through an investigation of the facts surrounding the potential premises liability claim, exploration of issues of causation, and assessment of the extent of injuries and damages resulting from the alleged negligence on the part of the property owner.
+A Kansas City premises liability attorney will evaluate the matter through an investigation of the facts surrounding the potential premises liability claim, exploration of issues of causation, and assessment of the extent of injuries and damages resulting from the alleged negligence on the part of the property owner.
 Our firm handles such cases and can meet with prospective clients to discuss and evaluate a potential premises liability claim.

 TESTIMONIALS